The LORD roars from Zion

 J. A. Motyer writes, “Affluence, exploitation and the profit motive were the most notable features of the society which Amos observed and in which he worked.
 The rich were affluent enough to have several houses apiece, to go in for rather ostentatiously expensive furniture and not deny themselves any bodily satisfaction… standards had gone to pot.
 Authority and the rule of law were despised and national leadership, while reveling in the publicity and dignity of position … seemed to be contributing to the complete breakdown of law and order.”

 This setting is eerily familiar.
-Our mindsets today are the same, our outlooks are similar, and our motives for doing things are often from the same source of selfishness that those Israelites were struggling with during Amos’ time, almost three thousand years ago.
+Our mindsets today are the same, our outlooks are similar, and our motives for doing things are often from the same source of selfishness that those Israelites were struggling with during Amos’ time, almost 3,000 years ago.

 Amos begins with a simple statement proclaiming the character of God.
 “The Lord roars from Zion and thunders from Jerusalem.”
 This is powerful indeed, for the word “roars” is not a pretty thing describing the roar of the ocean or something of similar grandeur; rather, it is a ferocious term telling of viciousness and terror, of a lion ripping apart its prey with expediency.
 This is the context in which Amos writes.

-And this is what we are left with after contemplating the roaring passion of a Father who wants us to honor Him in all that we do.
 In response to His holiness, we as His chosen ones could live lives that resemble this righteous character.
 Likewise, because of the fact that He also is the savior of sinners, we respond to God’s revelation in humble living, constantly confessing our sins and living in a state of repentance toward the living Yahweh.
-These are the only ways with which we can respond to our mighty and terrible God.

 At the end, after contemplating this one verse, God is roaring and pouncing, ready to attack the materialism in our lives.
 His holy wrath burns like fire on the altar of sacrifice, consuming, so that in the end only He remains.
 Will you respond to the revelation of His character as a roaring lion with sanctified living and a repentant heart, or will your life be defined by that which makes our mighty God tremble with anger?
 Yahweh roars.
 How will you respond?